Decompression sickness: Economics

 In the United States, it is common for medical insurance not to cover treatment for the bends that is the result of recreational diving.
-This is because scuba diving is considered an elective and "high-risk" activity and treatment for decompression sickness is expensive.
+This is because scuba diving is considered an elective and "high-risk" activity, and treatment for decompression sickness is expensive.
 A typical stay in a recompression chamber will easily cost several thousand dollars, even before emergency transportation is included.
-As a result, groups such as Divers Alert Network (DAN) offer medical insurance policies that specifically cover all aspects of treatment for decompression sickness at rates of less than $100 per year.
+As of September 2023, a number of hyperbaric chambers in the US are turning divers with decompression sickness away, and only treating more profitable scheduled cases.
+The number of hyperbaric medical facilities in the US is estimated at about 1500, of which 67 are treating diving accidents, according to Divers Alert Network.
+Many facilities only provide hyperbaric treatment for wound care for economic reasons.
+Emergency hyperbaric services are more expensive to train and staff, and liability is increased.

 In the United Kingdom, treatment of DCS is provided by the National Health Service.
 This may occur either at a specialised facility or at a hyperbaric centre based within a general hospital.

 Other animals

 Animals may also contract DCS, especially those caught in nets and rapidly brought to the surface.
 It has been documented in loggerhead turtles and likely in prehistoric marine animals as well.
 Modern reptiles are susceptible to DCS, and there is some evidence that marine mammals such as cetaceans and seals may also be affected.
 AW Carlsen has suggested that the presence of a right-left shunt in the reptilian heart may account for the predisposition in the same way as a patent foramen ovale does in humans.